sameday-courier/woocommerce-plugin/readme.txt

 = 1.8.0 =

-* Implement the new PUDO Service as OOH (Out of home) delivery option.
+* Implement PUDO Service as OOH (Out of home) delivery option.

 = 1.7.8 =